 Swiss law, however, provides for certain privilege rights in order to protect family members of a party and certain professionals (e.g., attorneys, physicians) from a request for disclosure or from giving testimony.
-In-house lawyers may not invoke the legal profession privilege.
+Currently, in-house lawyers may not invoke the legal profession privilege.
+However, this may change, since in the presently ongoing revision of the SCCP, it has been proposed to extend the legal profession privilege to in-house lawyers.

 Generally speaking, privilege may only be invoked by the person bound by the privileged secret (e.g., the attorney).
-However, documents which are in the possession of the client because they have been sent to it by the attorney are privileged as well.
+However, documents which are in the possession of the client because they have been sent to them by the attorney are also privileged.